MS Rigel: Ship history

 Rigel (3,828 tons) was originally a motorship owned by the Bergen Steamship Company.
 The vessel was named after the brightest star in the Orion constellation.
 The ships had been requisitioned by the German occupation authorities in Norway in 1940 to transport Allied PoWs.

-According to Norwegian sources Rigel, under the command of Captain Heinrich Rhode with a German crew, sailed under the German flag from Bjerkvik on 21 November 1944 carrying 951 PoWs and 114 guards.
+According to Norwegian sources Rigel, under the command of Captain Heinrich Rohde with a German crew, sailed under the German flag from Bjerkvik on 21 November 1944 carrying 951 PoWs and 114 guards.
 At Narvik a further 349 PoWs were loaded plus 95 German deserters and 8 Norwegian prisoners arrested by the German police.
 The ship then proceeded in convoy with some smaller vessels to Tømmerneset where 948 more PoWs were loaded into the cargo holds.
 Rigel called next at the port of Bodø.

-When the ship left Bodø on 26 November Captain Rhode reported 2838 persons on board.
+When the ship left Bodø on 26 November Captain Rohde reported 2838 persons on board.
 There were 2,248 Soviet, Polish and Serbian prisoners of war with the 95 German deserters and 8 Norwegian prisoners.
 In addition there were 455 German soldiers and the normal ship's crew of 29 plus three coastal pilots.
 One of the pilots and one woman crew member were Norwegians.